sirdavy/Elsevier-api-challenge/README.md

 # Elsevier Api-Challenge Tech Test #

 **This is my attempt at a tech test designed to vet the technical ability of software engineers applying to Elsevier.
 The link to the test is [here](https://github.com/elsevierPTG/interviews/tree/master/api-challenge).
-The specifications are below**
+The specifications are below:**

 ### [Introduction](#Introduction) | [My Approach to the Test](#approach) | [Results](#results) | [Testing](#testing) | [Installation](#installation)